- Brand name

 After using CIMZIA

-Keep your pre-filled syringe in the pack until it is time to use it.
+Keep your pre-filled syringe or pen in the pack until it is time to use it.

 Keep CIMZIA in a refrigerator between 2°C and 8°C. Do not freeze.
 Protect from light.